-Simon is a long time GetUp member and supporter, with extensive experience in the not-for-profit sector through board and community positions in the health and arts.
-He owns and runs travel media company Mr and Mrs Smith, after a long career in print and digital media, most recently in Australia at Fairfax and Lonely Planet.
+Simon is a long time GetUp member and supporter, with extensive experience in the not-for-profit sector through board and community positions in health and arts.
+He owns and runs travel media company LUXE City Guides, after a long career in print and digital media, most recently in Australia at Fairfax and Lonely Planet.